ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 ![](media/Utilities/aku_p_end_bug-50832_en.png)

 ① Read "aku.conf" file.

 ② Connect to all Pods, which are connected with the current Pod.
 Since Pods are terminated sequentially, connection errors can occur when attempting to connect to already deleted Pods.
 This is the expected behavior.

 ③ Send the replication change logs to the replication objects of current Pod by executing 'ALTER REPLICATION *replication_name* FLUSH ALL'.
 If the AKU_FLUSH_TIMEOUT_AT_START property is set to 0, this step is skipped.

 ④ Request to perform "ALTER REPLICATION *replication_name* STOP" on all Pods related to current Pod.

 ⑤ Request to perform "ALTER REPLICATION *replication_name* RESET" on all Pods related to current Pod.
 If the AKU_REPLICATION_RESET_AT_END property is set to 0, this step is skipped.

    > ⚠️ `aku -p end` command should be performed before stopping the Altibase server.

 ⑥ Delete the "aku_start_completed" file in the /tmp directory.

 #### **aku -p clean**

-This command deletes all Altibase replication objects on the pods and the "aku_start_completed" file in the tmp directory.
+This command deletes all Altibase replication objects on the pods and the "aku_start_completed" file in the /tmp directory.
 Users can use this command when synchronization between pods is no longer needed.

 <br/>